-- ✓ right of initiative and authorization to intervene in all structures, access all documents needed and have any assistance from the members of staff; - ✓ the guarantee to be open on their findings and assessments to the Executive Committee, to the Audit & Risk Committee, the Board of Directors, the external auditor or the supervisory authorities, with direct access to the Board of Directors and the Audit and Risk Committee
+- right of initiative and authorisation to intervene in all structures, access all documents needed and have any assistance from the members of staff. - the guarantee to be open on their findings and assessments to the Executive Committee, to the Audit & Risk Committee, the Board of Directors, the external auditor or the supervisory authorities, with direct access to the Board of Directors and the Audit and Risk Committee

 The Control Functions are independent functions within Athora Belgium.
-This means that they do not have direct operational responsibility or authority over any of the activities controlled, they must be protected against any possible conflict of interests, they must exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined, a cooling-off period is foreseen if they change from one function to a control function.
+This means that they do not have direct operational responsibility or authority over any of the activities controlled, they must be protected against any possible conflict of interests, they must exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.

-A regular reporting the Board, the Audit & Risk Committee and the Executive committee is foreseen, including a yearly status report and a planning.
+Regular reporting to the Board, the Audit & Risk Committee and the Executive Committee is foreseen, including an annual status report and planning.
 Besides this, the independent control functions inform the Board of Directors and the Executive Committee at their own initiative, on their concerns and warn if specific risk developments (could) have a negative impact on Athora Belgium and could harm its reputation.